waffleio/getting-started-with-waffle/README.md

 ### Learn the basics of [Waffle](http://waffle.io), your simple project management solution for GitHub.
-Ship software faster and collaborate  by leveraging the collaborative power of GitHub for your entire team.
+Ship software faster by leveraging the collaborative power of GitHub for your entire team.

 # Get Started
 ### New to GitHub?
 All you need to do to get started with Waffle & GitHub is an account. it's easy!